Paul’s Confrontation to Peter

-The Judaizers, who were pushing for the circumcision of the Gentiles, having lost their case, they refused to understand the reasons behind the council and were still pressuring for the segregation between the Jews and Gentiles.
+The Judaizers, who were pushing for the circumcision of the Gentiles, having lost their case, they refused to understand the reasons behind the council’s decree and were still pressuring for the segregation between the Jews and Gentiles.
 It seemed that Peter didn’t want to offend them which was why he separated himself.

-Peter’s action in this passage (vs. 11–14) seems odd especially after his encounter with Cornelius (Acts 10:19 to 11:18), and after the decision of the Jerusalem Council (Acts 15:7, 22, 29).
+Peter’s action in this passage (Galatians 2: 11–14) seems odd especially after his encounter with Cornelius (Acts 10:19 to 11:18), and after the decision of the Jerusalem Council (Acts 15:7, 22, 29).
 For he was expected to do what he could at Antioch to help the unity in the church.
 He should have been ready to stand firmly in the position he originally had of fellow-shipping with the Gentile believers.

 Peter’s silence after Paul confronted him reflected his admission of having been wrong.
 He saw his error and made no effort to justify or excuse himself.
 Such a response is in keeping with what might be expected of him after his great confession (John 21:15–17).
 And his reaction set him as a person with noble spiritual character.